 Report of the World Bank Conference Land and Poverty from 25th to 29th of March 2019 Published: 26 June 2019 "The World Bank has learned from the criticism and mistakes of the past decades.
 The kick-off event "Land in the World Bank's new Environmental and Social Framework" at the World Bank Conference Land and Poverty focused several times on the World Bank's purifcation and the reasons for the failure of international development aid by donor countries.
-By Alexander Marx
+Alexander Marx

 "A MILLION YEAR" by young Cambodian film maker Danech San won ARTE short film award Published: 12 June 2019 Heinrich Boell Stiftung happily supported the trip of the young Cambodian film maker Danech San to join the Hamburg Film Festival in Germany.
 She was awarded the prestigious ARTE short film award.
 Congrats!
 It’s well deserved.